Sunday, 19 January 2025

 According to Gurman, Apple plans to launch its Apple Intelligence feature on October 28.
 This means you won’t have to wait much longer before you can explore what Apple’s new AI-powered tools offer.
 While some may wonder why it’s taken this long, there’s a solid reason behind the wait.

 Apple is known for its meticulous approach to product releases, and this time is no different.
-The company is taking extra care to ensure a smooth rollout by eliminating major bugs, smoothing out any software issues, and preparing its AI cloud to handle the inevitable surge in traffic.
+The company is taking extra care to ensure a smooth rollout by eliminating major bugs, smoothing out any software issues, and preparing its AI cloud servers to handle the inevitable surge in traffic.
 Apple wants to make sure that when users dive into the new features, the experience is seamless and trouble-free.

 A phased release with some features arriving later